Skip to main content

 Pylenium is a Python package, its mission: "Bring the best of Selenium, Cypress and Python into one package."

 To get started, please make sure you have python3 installed.
-Then install the package:
+Then install the package and scaffold the project:

 pip install pyleniumio